jasperanders/Bachelorthesis/Thesis/md/thesis.md

 Equal treatment of examinees should be ensured throughout the entire examination process, reaching from taking the exam to its correction.

 Possible inequality arises in some key areas.
 In _BYOD_ exams, student devices are largely heterogeneous--they run different operating systems and consist of different hardware.
-This fact should not lead to different exam-taking experiences.
+This fact should not lead to different exam-taking experiences [@Handke2012].
 The choice of hardware should be largely irrelevant.
 Consequently, it makes little sense to develop proprietary software for each operating system.
 Modern web technologies provide a common language among different systems.
 Web applications do not lack speed or functionality and can be adopted cross-platform.
 The software is hosted at a central entity where it can be maintained and improved.
 The software artifact is then delivered via a modern browser.
 The examination software thus should rely on internet technologies.

 The process of correcting exams is another an area where possible inequalities can be found.
 Especially the correction of exams by hand is immensely time-consuming, this may result in fatigue and thus sometimes in answer checking mistakes.
 Besides accidental mistakes, @James1927 has found negative bias towards students with bad handwriting.
 He found students with bad handwriting get categorically worse grades than students with better handwriting.